 Prior to joining INTRAC, Dan managed a capacity development centre for ActionAid, supporting civil society youth movements in Myanmar (Burma.
 Dan also has 6 years’ experience designing and conducting policy analysis and evaluation as part of the UK Government’s Economic and Social Research Service, working on migration, violent crime, and local governance.
 He graduated in Geography, with a focus on international development.

-His current work includes monitoring and review of a global pilot of beneficiary feedback mechanisms, developing training materials on measuring value for money, and he also contributes to INTRAC’s Advanced Monitoring and Evaluation training course.
+His recent work includes monitoring and review of a global pilot of beneficiary feedback mechanisms, developing training materials on measuring value for money, and he also contributes to INTRAC’s Advanced Monitoring and Evaluation training course.

 Using beneficiary feedback to improve development programmes

 Evaluation of Danish strategy for support to civil society

 Evaluation of the Global Network for Disaster Risk Reduction’s Frontline programme

 After the poll: a perspective on the dark side of Myanmar